hyeonahkimm/genetic_gfn/README.md

 **Note**: we highly recommend using Python 3.7, and PyTorch 1.12.1.
 Importantly, we use PyTDC 0.4.0 instead of 0.3.6.

 For other baseline, please see `README_PMO.md`; we recommend using Python 3.8 for `GP BO` and `requirement_gpbo.txt`.
+When you use Python 3.8, you can install rdkit with `pip install rdkit-pypi`.

 ## Usage